AnyChart/docs.anychart.com/Common_Settings/Accessibility/Settings.md

 In the `"dataTable"` mode, an invisible table with chart data is generated.
 The chart title, taken from the *titleFormat()* or *title()* methods, becomes the head of this table.
 All other information shown on the chart is also transformed into the table structure, so the VoiceOver can read it correctly.

 ```
-// set the accessibility mode to "data table"
+// set the accessibility mode
 chart.a11y().mode("dataTable")
 ```